Hatha Yoga: Where It Started and What It Means

 Practitioners should scan their body up down in search of points of tension and actively try to relax those areas.
 Some have found success from actively tightening those muscles, then letting them go.
 When the tension is released, these points should suddenly feel heavier.
 This is not just a tool to relax the body, but also the mind.
 With proper attention to the flow of breath in and out, one should find the brain following suit with the body.

-Pranayama: The Breathing Exercises
+The Importance of Pranayama aka the Breathing Exercises

 Despite the prominence of asana practice in current yoga styles, the single most important aspect is the practice of pranayama or breathing exercises.
 Hatha yoga’s name even implies breathing as a “ha” or “sun breath” is through the right nostril, and the left nostril is the “tha” or “moon breath”.